MohammedAymane/nest-graphql/README.md

 ## Description

-Simple GraphQL API for pets & owners Crud using NestJs.
+Simple GraphQL API for pets & owners CRUD using NestJs and sqlite.

 ## Installation